— The Interplay of Incompressible Dynamics and Self-Reinforcing Dynamics —

 Now what is most interesting about this is that while weak negative feedback in isolation can cause incompressible diversity, and strong positive feedback in isolation can cause the emergence of asymmetric uniformity, and the most interesting stuff occurs from the interplay of both.

 Positive reinforcement in a system of great diversity, can spontaneously produce surprisingly complex “Integrated Diversity”.
-In other words, the secret to the creativity of natural evolution is that,
+In other words, the secret to the creativity of natural evolution is that:

-when we have the co-emergence of diversity, complex-integration comes for free!
+With the co-emergence of diversity,

 The Interplay of Entropy

 Now on a slightly different tact, let’s examine how this emergence of complexity relates to the concept of “entropy”.